 If the handlebar is bent or straightened it will cause material fatigue, and the handlebar can break.
-Always replace handlehar
+Always replace handlebar.

-Remove the four screws 1.
-Remove the handlebar clamp.
+Remove screws 1.
+Take off the handlebar clamps.
 Remove the handlebar and lay it to one side.

-Protect the motorcycle and its attachments against damage by covering them
+Protect the motorcycle and its attachments against damage by covering them.